autoppia/autoppia_bittensor_dashboard_backend/README.md

 # Autoppia Leaderboard API

 Backend service that powers the Autoppia validator dashboard.
 It exposes FastAPI endpoints that validators call to register validator rounds, agent runs, evaluations, and aggregate metrics.
-The service persists data to SQLite (`autoppia.db` locally, `autoppia_prod.db` in production) and provides UI-ready views consumed by the frontend.
+The service persists data to PostgreSQL (`autoppia_db` locally) and provides UI-ready views consumed by the frontend.

 ## Local Development